 During the physical exam, the chiropractor will assess your range of motion, reflexes, and muscle strength.
 The chiropractor will pay especially close attention to the neck and spine areas, which is the core area of chiropractic care.
 From there, the chiropractor will examine any specific areas of discomfort in the body.

-Your First Adjustment: Getting Immediate Relief
+Your First Chiropractic Appointment: Getting Immediate Relief

 After the first consultation and exam, your chiropractor will determine if you can benefit from receiving a back adjustment.
 More often than not, your chiropractor will be able to adjust your spine and provide immediate pain relief.
 Your first adjustment will take place on a comfortable padded table made specifically for chiropractic care.
 Adjustments may be performed while you are face down, on your side, sitting upright, or lying on your back.